wints/documentation/recipes/app_download_banner.md

 Now you can adjust your page's CSS when the Banner is about to be displayed.

-For more information on Banner Events, please visit our [web guide](https://github.com/BranchMetrics/Web-SDK/blob/master/WEB_GUIDE.md#addlistenerevent-listener)!
+For more information on Banner events, please visit our [web guide](https://github.com/BranchMetrics/Web-SDK/blob/master/WEB_GUIDE.md#addlistenerevent-listener)!